 It is easy to breastfeed your baby when you go out.
 Most people will not even notice that you are feeding your baby.
 Choose a comfortable place where you can relax.
-Many shopping malls and large department stores have a room where you can feed and change your baby with more privacy.
+Many shopping malls and large department stores have a room where you can feed and change your baby with more privacy if you wish.
 Breastfeeding is not recommended in washrooms.

-To become comfortable with feeding when you go out, try:
+To become comfortable with feeding when you go out:

-- covering up with a blanket, or wear clothes that pull up from the waist or undo at the front - practice feeding at home, in front of a mirror - take a friend or family member with you, or bring something along to look at or read
+- Wear clothes that pull up from the waist or undo at the front. - Practice feeding at home, in front of a mirror. - Take a friend or family member with you, or bring something along to look at or read.